bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/bundling-and-pushing.md

 If you downloaded a refreshed version of Stencil's default Cornerstone theme: Run `npm install` in the theme directory to install refreshed JavaScript dependencies, as outlined in [Installing Stencil](/stencil-docs/getting-started/installing-stencil#installing_installing-stencils-js-utilities).

+If you downloaded a different Marketplace theme with a version lower than 1.10.0, run `jspm install` in the theme directory.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--warning">